NicholasBotorog/Junior-Star-Project-One/README.md

 # General Assembly

 This was the first project from the Software Engineering Immersive course with GA, also my first ever coding project.
-Our task was to re-create one of the games from our childhood with one week.
+Our task was to re-create one of the games from our childhood within one week.
 I chose to go with Frogger, since it was one of my first ever games I have ever played.

 Junior Start is a game based on the game Frogger.
 You must dribble the ball across the pitch, in between the defenders, and score goals to help your team win the match.
 The player must score all goals in under 15 seconds in order to win the game.
 After each goal, the defenders will pay much more attention to you and try to block you faster.

 **Timeframe:**
 * 7 days